mochaMM/guideline/source_en/Security/OAuth.rst

     * - | (1)
       - | A table to retain client information. client_id is considered as primary key.
         | Roles of each column are as below.
-        |  繝ｻclient_id: A column to retain the client ID which is an ID to identify a client.
+        |  ・client_id: A column to retain the client ID which is an ID to identify a client.
-        |  繝ｻclient_secret: A column to retain the password which is used to authenticate the client.
+        |  ・client_secret: A column to retain the password which is used to authenticate the client.
-        |  繝ｻclient_name: An individual column to retain the client name.
+        |  ・client_name: An individual column to retain the client name.
 Not required since it is an individual column.
-        |  繝ｻaccess_token_validity: A column to retain the validity period [seconds] of access token.
+        |  ・access_token_validity: A column to retain the validity period [seconds] of access token.
-        |  繝ｻrefresh_token_validity: A column to retain the validity period [seconds] of refresh token.
+        |  ・refresh_token_validity: A column to retain the validity period [seconds] of refresh token.
     * - | (2)
       - | A table to retain the scope information.
 It is mapped with the client information by considering client_id as the external key.
         | Scope used for client authorization is retained in scope column.
 Records are registered only for the scope of client.